NASA EPSCoR Virtual Technical Interchange Meeting – Call for Researcher Presentations

 Each researcher may only submit one submission.
 NASA EPSCoR reserves the right to select from the submissions to represent the breadth and depth of NASA EPSCoR capability across all jurisdictions.

-In either case, submissions need to be sent to firstname.lastname@example.org as soon as possible and before Jan.
-10, 2023.
-Toward the beginning of 2023 NASA EPSCoR will send to each NASA EPSCoR Director the list of jurisdiction researchers who we have on record as submitted compliant document.
+In either case, submissions need to be sent to firstname.lastname@example.org as soon as possible and before June 7, 2023.
+NASA EPSCoR will send to each NASA EPSCoR Director the list of jurisdiction researchers who they have on record as having submitted a compliant document.

 From these submissions, talks will be selected by the planning committee to be presented during the meeting.
-A tentative sample agenda is included in the link to materials/documents; however the final number of talks and precise timing will be determined based on the submissions received.
-NASA EPSCOR is still in the process of finalizing the date and time with SSC for when to conduct the research discussions but anticipates holding the first session on one afternoon eastern time in the January 23rd to 31st time period with the second session following a week later.
+The final number of talks and precise timing will be determined based on the submissions received.
 All submissions will be compiled and distributed among NASA and jurisdiction researchers.